Alot, A Lot, and Allot

 Alot

 The word alot does not exist.
 It is often mistakenly written instead of a lot.
-For example:- I know alot about precious stones.
+For example: Note: Alot does exist as a proper noun.
+It is a town in India.

 A lot